 - Flour: I use white all-purpose flour and recommend this flour for the rue.

 - Salt and pepper to taste

-- The Roux Bechamel Sauce: The roux bechamel white sauce is the foundation of this sauce, and it’s the hardest thing to master.
-I found two resources helpful when making this sauce: chef Billy Parisi’s tutorial on how to make a roux and Jo cooks bechamel sauce.
+- The Bechamel Sauce: The bechamel white sauce is the foundation of this sauce, and it's the hardest thing to master.
+This is where a good whisk comes in handy!

 - Add freshly grated cheese.
 Pre-packaged shredded cheese has starches that affect the texture of the sauce.
 It doesn't take very long to freshly grate your own cheese.

-- Saute the garlic butter mushrooms in a separate pan from the roux.
-The mushrooms absorb the garlic flavor better if they are separated from the roux while cooking.
-Add the roux and garlic mushrooms together at the end.
+- Saute the garlic butter mushrooms in a separate pan from the bechamel.
+The mushrooms absorb the garlic flavor better if they are separated from the bechamel while cooking.
+Add the bechamel and garlic mushrooms together at the end.